jvedant1001-ship-it/Python_Labs/README.md

 📌 About This Repository

-This repository contains the small projects I'm building as I improve my Python and problem-solving skills.
+This repository contains small projects I'm building as I improve my Python skills, problem-solving ability, and programming fundamentals.

+The goal isn't to write perfect code from the beginning.

+The goal is to:

+Build things from scratch
+Make mistakes
+Debug them
+Understand why they happened
+Improve the code
+Gradually take on more challenging projects
 🎯 Main Goals
-Strengthen Python fundamentals
+🐍 Strengthen Python fundamentals
-Improve problem-solving ability
+🧠 Improve problem-solving ability
-Get better at translating logic → code
+🔄 Get better at translating logic → code
-Practice debugging and handling edge cases
+🐞 Practice debugging and handling edge cases
-Build projects instead of only following tutorials Gradually move toward AI/ML development
+🛠️ Build projects instead of only following tutorials 🤖 Gradually move toward AI/ML development
 📂 Projects
 💰 01 — Personal Expense Tracker